The shooting down of the Malaysian Airlines MH17 over rebel held territory in eastern Ukraine is a terrible tragedy.

 It was the US alliance and the interests of Australian imperialism that saw Australian forces join the US to invade Iraq and Afghanistan.
 Neither Abbott nor Obama have apologised to Afghanistan or Iraq for the tens of thousands who died as a result.

-US bases in Australia continue play a central role in targeting drone strikes in Afghanistan and elsewhere.
+US bases in Australia continue to play a central role in targeting drone strikes in Afghanistan and elsewhere.

 Fuelling the imperialist war machine will only escalate tensions and result in even more deaths.
 Real sympathy for the victims of MH17 and their families means fighting to put an end to the imperialist rivalry that causes war.